Stanisław Wyspiański: Biography

 The years 1890–1895 were devoted to travel.
 Wyspiański visited Italy, Switzerland, Germany, Prague and France.
 His stay in France is regarded as a major point in his artistic life.
 He studied at the private Académie Colarossi.
 Since the school fee was very high, Wyspiański applied for a grant.
 During his stay in France he got acquainted with Paul Gauguin.
 Together they visited art museums, where Wyspiański was bewitched by the beauty of Pierre Puvis de Chavannes's paintings.
 He also attended theatre performances based on Shakespeare and classical era plays.
-His future dramas Daniel i Meleager (Daniel and Meleagra) and Powrót Odysa (Return of Odysseus) were based on the antic tradition.
+His future dramas Daniel i Meleager (Daniel and Meleagra) and Powrót Odysa (Return of Odysseus) were based on the antique tradition.
 Meanwhile, he worked on several dramas, Królowa Polskiej Korony (The Queen of Polish Crown), Warszawianka (Varsovian Anthem) and the first version of Legenda (Legend).
 The play Legenda (Legend) was based on the famous Polish legend of Wars and Sawa.
 In August 1894 he returned to Kraków, where he got involved in the modernist movement.
 It was then he designed and partially made a polychrome for the Franciscan Church that was composed of flowery, geometrical and heraldic motifs.
 Moreover, the prior of the church encouraged Wyspiański to design various stained glass windows, such as Blessed Salomea, Saint Francis Stigmata and God the Father.
 Wyspiański received an award from the Polish Academy of Learning for the landscape of the Kopiec Kościuszki (Kościuszko Mound).

 As a painter, interior designer and poet he cooperated with the Municipal Theatre in Kraków.
 First he designed furniture and scenography for the theatre performances, then he staged various dramas on the stage of the theatre.